How to Get Married in Australia

 Do we need a marriage licence?

-You do not require a licence to marry in Australia.
-You must however, lodge the Notice of Intended Marriage with your authorised Celebrant at least one month before the intended date of the wedding ceremony.
+There is no licence to marry in Australia.
+You must however, lodge a Notice of Intended Marriage with me as your authorised Celebrant at least one month before the intended date of the wedding ceremony.
+Are you in a hurry?
+I assist you with the process for a ‘shortening of time.’
+Just ask me about this application.
 A prescribed authority can shorten this one-month waiting time period under certain circumstances.